Pharmacy Benefit Manager Legislation

 §151.60 through §151.70: This law governs how PBMs may write their contracts with pharmacies.
 Specifically it addresses the notice period needed for changes in contracts or audit terms as well as the scope of information that can be required.
 Additionally the law describes the standards and processes for over-payment recoupment as well as the appeal process for a pharmacy wanting to contest the PBMs conclusions.

-§73-21-151 through §73-21-159: This law regulates the how PBMs must interact with the state Insurance Department as well as who will monitor the PBMs compliance with state laws.
+§73-21-151 through §73-21-159: This law regulates how PBMs must interact with the state Insurance Department as well as who will monitor the PBMs compliance with state laws.
 Additionally the law regulates the reference material that PBMs must use in making their pricing calculations.
-It should be noted that several sections of this law will be repealed as of July 1st, 2013.
+It should be noted that several sections of this law have been repealed as of July 1st, 2013.

 §73-21-179 through §73-21-191: This law requires PBMs to clearly identify and describe the audit procedures that appear in their contracts with pharmacies.
 The law specified particular issues of timing and focus that the PBM must adhere to in conducting their audit.
 This includes the sample size under investigation, as well as policies involving overpayment and recoupment.